scotty-c/kubernetes-on-azure-workshop/deploying-supergloo/code.md

 ##cli
 To install the cli you need to chose one of the following depending on your OS type.

+If your using the pre built Docker container you can skip the install as the container already has the binary for you.

 For MacOS
 ```
 brew install solo-io/tap/supergloo